Barcelona Student Budget 2026: Real Monthly Costs (€950–1,150 Average)

 Get Help Budgeting Your Move to Barcelona

-Interlink Barcelona helps students plan realistic relocation budgets and avoid expensive first-arrival mistakes.
+Interlink Agency helps students plan realistic relocation budgets and avoid expensive first-arrival mistakes.

 We assist with: